The OpenLab, https://openlab.citytech.cuny.edu/

 While many scholars have advocated for students to write in public, rarely are there systematic, institutionalized opportunities for doing so.
 The OpenLab is an exception, attracting over 24,000 members (the majority of whom are students) and challenging a siloed academic experience by creating virtual community at an urban commuter campus and making visible connections across disciplines and courses.
 The OpenLab also exists as a vast, diverse corpus of networked, public, multimodal writing.
 Currently, there are over 1,900 courses on the OpenLab, including hundreds of first-year writing courses, collaborative sites for first-year learning communities and interdisciplinary courses, as well as student clubs, research projects, Open Educational Resources (OERs), and over 5,800 student ePortoflios.

-The OpenLab will be released publicly in Fall 2018 via a grant-funded digital humanities partnership, so any institution will soon be able to leverage its possibilities for community-building, open digital pedagogies, and academic and public composing.
+The OpenLab was recently publicly released (in Fall 2018) via a grant-funded digital humanities partnership, so any institution is now able to leverage its possibilities for community-building, open digital pedagogies, and academic and public composing.
+Learn more about Commons in a Box OpenLab!

 The Writing Studies Tree, http://writingstudiestree.org/